Kuzcoo/meteor_memo/autopublish_insecure.md

 ### 1. Subscribe and publish

+• Create a collection

 Because we removed the autopublish package, we can't GET any data from the database.

-Solution: Add a "publisher" server-side to authorize any subscriber to retrieve some data.
-In the same time add a "subscriber" client-side to subscribe to this publisher.
+Solution: Add a "publication" server-side to authorize any subscriber to retrieve some data.
+In the same time add a "subscribtion" client-side to subscribe to this publication.

 First, we create some files in the right place:
 ```shell